This article contains affiliate links. We may earn a small commission if you purchase via these links.

 - Few quality control issues

-The V3 Micro is new to the market.
-In fact, it’s in its first production run and so far, it seems to be holding up as a simple, quality, mini red dot sight that is quickly gaining favor with the masses as it rates so high in gun sights rankings.
+The V3 Micro red dot gun sight is new to the market.
+In fact, it's in its first production run and so far, it seems to be holding up as a simple, quality, mini red dot sight that is quickly gaining favor with the masses as it rates so high in gun sights rankings.

-There are very few complaints that range from a dead battery received in the purchase to the windage mechanism not holding tight.
+Overall there really are very few complaints from the odd shooter that range from a dead battery received in the purchase to the windage mechanism not holding tight.
 Fortunately, the company is very responsive and stands behind their 100% customer satisfaction guarantee and lifetime warranty if you have any issues at all.

-To be worth anything, it has to be fog and waterproof, and fortunately the V3 is O-ring sealed and nitrogen-purged for ultimate weatherproof protection.
+To be worth anything, it has to be fog and waterproof, and fortunately the V3 is O-ring sealed and nitrogen-purged for ultimate water & weatherproof protection.

-Aimpoint PRO Patrol – Best Tactical Red Dot Sight
+3. Aimpoint PRO Patrol - Best Tactical Red Dot

 - 2 MOA